zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

               .. type:: string

-            - Only available if the payment has failed – A textual desciption of the failure reason.
+            - Only available if the payment has failed – A textual description of the failure reason.

           * - ``endToEndIdentifier``